The Man Who Loved Women (1983 film): Plot

 Mourners attended the funeral of David Fowler, a successful sculptor, including his psychiatrist Dr. Marianna Solari.
 Before his death, David had an active romantic history with numerous women which left him socially, artistically, and sexually impotent.
-During one therapy session, David sees a woman's legs through the window walking down the street.
+During his first therapy session, David recalls seeing a woman's legs through the window as she walks down the street.
 He follows her and fakes a hit-and-run accident.
 When he returns home, David is told the woman is Agnes Chapman.
 He meets Agnes at a gas station and gives her his phone number.
 Smitten with her, David stalks Agnes at her aerobics class.
 Later that evening, the two sleep together.

 David remembers his first romantic dalliance with Darla, a prostitute, at age 15.
 He also remembers his mother, who was regularly absent as she slept with various men.
 During one rainy night, David picks up Nancy, another prostitute whom he meets on the street, and takes her to his residence.
 There, he decides not to sleep with her but pays her $200 to stay with him for the night.
 When David's session with Marianna is over, she analyzes David has a dilemma with his decision-making.

 In Houston, David unveils his latest sculpture.
 There, he meets Louise, the wife of Texas millionaire Roy Carr; she takes David to her penthouse where the two briefly have sex.
 The two continue their sexual affair privately in several public places.
 One evening after a horse race, David and Louise return to the penthouse, where Louise confesses her love towards him.
 Believing Roy to be away on a business meeting, Louise is startled when her husband abruptly returns with a new pet dog Simba.
 Meanwhile, David hides in a closet.
 While Roy is showering, David escapes and drives off in a Rolls-Royce with his hand glued to Simba and his boots glued to the carpet.